Civil partnership in the United Kingdom: Church of England

-As the established church, the Church of England has discussed and established guidelines for clergy entering into civil partnerships.
+As the established church in England, the Church of England has discussed and established guidelines for clergy entering into civil partnerships.
 Within the guidelines, "The House of Bishops does not regard entering into a civil partnership as intrinsically incompatible with holy orders, provided the person concerned is willing to give assurances to his or her bishop that the relationship is consistent with the standards for the clergy...The House of Bishops considers it would be a matter of social injustice to exclude from ministry those who are faithful to the teaching of the Church, and who decide to register a civil partnership."

 In 2010, the General Synod extended pension and employee rights to clergy who have entered in a same-sex civil partnership.
 In 2013, the church ruled that priests in civil partnerships could become bishops.
 Speaking on its support for partnerships, the church has communicated that "The Church of England recognises that same-sex relationships often embody fidelity and mutuality.
 Civil partnerships enable these Christian virtues to be recognised socially and legally in a proper framework."
 The Anglican Church was also among the institutions that supports keeping civil partnerships as a legal option.
 In 2018, the Church said "We believe that Civil Partnerships still have a place, including for some Christian LGBTI [lesbian, gay, bisexual, transgender and intersex] couples who see them as a way of gaining legal recognition of their relationship."

-The Church has not authorised a formal blessing for civil partnerships and does not legally perform civil partnerships.
-However, the Chancellor of the Diocese of London explained, "There is no prohibition on prayers’ being said in church or there being a 'service'".
+In December 2023, the Church authorised blessings for same-sex couples following a civil partnership or marriage during ordinary church services.
+The first official blessings for same-sex couples in a civil partnership, or civil marriage, took place on 17 December 2023.
+Informal prayers may also be said with couples as the Chancellor of the Diocese of London explained, "There is no prohibition on prayers' being said in church or there being a 'service'".
+In July 2024, the General Synod of the Church of England voted to support "stand-alone" services of blessing for same-sex couples after a civil partnership or marriage.

-The Church of England Archbishop's Council confirmed that:
+The Church of England Archbishops' Council confirmed that: